netconstructor/jQueryDisplayKeywords/Howto.md

-#Show Your Keywords on the page
+#Show Your Keywords on the page - How To Use

 ####Author:   Daniel Gasser